How to Use RésuméBoost

 Your Voice

-Formality, writing style, and self-description phrases.
+Formality, writing style, cover letter tone, and self-description phrases.
 Set once, applies to every generation.
 (See Voice Profile section below.)

 Profile Photo